AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-overview.md

    The applications available from this namespace account are displayed below the folder.

-1. Select the tile that represents AVEVA Data Hub.
+1. Select the AVEVA Data Hub tile.

     **Data Hub tile**